bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 await client.initialize();
 ```

-Once the client is initialized, one can obtain the evaluated features.
+Once the client is initialized, you can obtain features along with the isEnabled  status to indicate whether the feature is targeted for this user/company:

 ```ts
 // configure the client